 No Littering:

-• Littering in public places is strictly prohibited.
-Fines can go up to SGD 1,000 for first-time offenders.
-Repeat offenders may also have to perform community service.
+Littering in public places is strictly prohibited.
+First-time offenders can face fines of up to SGD 1,000, and repeat offenders may also be required to perform community service.

 No Spitting: